RenderKit/embree/README.md

 You additionally have to install CMake 2.8.11 or higher and the developer version of GLUT.

-Under Mac OS X, all these dependencies can be installed using [MacPorts](http://www.macports.org/):
+Under macOS, all these dependencies can be installed using [MacPorts](http://www.macports.org/):

     sudo port install cmake tbb freeglut